Scottish Word: Eild.

 Are ye a selkie-wife or frae the fin folk that yir sae fair faured ahn wi sic a glamourie smile?
 Ahn is yer hame by yon skerries under the silken moon?
 Ahn can I huv mha … Continue reading Selkie-wife.

 Run ya sad oanshach ye, yer aboot tae become a creishy sludder foo o sclinters and channer sclatched aw oer the grund.
-Translation: sludder: something wet and slimy like mud.
+Translate: sludder: something wet and slimy like mud.
 Run you sad sorry fool you, … Continue reading Sludder.

 “Dinni fash yersel.
 Me an Rover here have navigated this river man an cub for over twenty year.”
-Translated: fash: trouble, vex.
+Translate: fash: trouble, vex.
 “Do not trouble yourself.
 Rover and myself have navigated this river man and cub … Continue reading Fash.

 “There’s a bygate thon wye – it is shorter but mainly it’s mair interesting.”
-Translated: gate: path, a way, a road (bygate: a side path).
+Translate: gate: path, a way, a road (bygate: a side path).
 “There is a byway that goes in that direction – it … Continue reading Bygate.